What is iron and why is it important?

 |* Source of heme iron|

-All iron content was calculated using the USDA supertracker.
+All iron content was calculated using the USDA Nutrient Database.
 It’s important to note that these are all estimates and can range depending on how a food is prepared and what else you are eating at that meal.

-- Foods high in vitamin C help your body absorb non-heme iron.
+- Foods high in vitamin C help your body absorb non-heme iron, found in foods like fortified cereal, beans, and nuts.
 Eat iron-rich foods along with foods that are high in vitamin C, such as citrus fruits and juices, cantaloupe, strawberries, tomatoes, and dark green vegetables to increase the amount of iron you absorb.
 For example, you could top your cereal with strawberries, add tomato slices or salsa to a bean burrito bowl, or have an orange with a peanut butter sandwich.

-- Don’t take an iron supplement with a caffeinated drink such as cola, black tea or coffee.
+- Avoid caffeine (for example soda, black tea or coffee) when taking an iron supplement.
 Caffeine, as well as tannins found naturally in both coffee and some teas, can interfere with iron absorption.

 - Choose breads, cereals, and pastas that say “enriched” or “iron-fortified” on the label.
-These foods have extra iron added which can help you meet your nutritional needs.
+These foods have extra iron added which can help you meet your body’s iron needs.